-- Daily Schedule 7:30-9:00am 9:00-9:30am 9:30am-12:35pm 12:35-1:05pm 1:15-3:50pm 4-4:30pm 4:30-5:30pm

-- Camper Drop-OffMorning CircleActivitiesCabin LunchActivitiesClosing CircleCamper Pick-Up

-Camp Groups

-At Camp Fireweed, campers are organized into groups based on ages (see chart at right).
-Each Cabin Group will engage in camp activities with their Cabin Counselor.
-Camp Fire age groups follow staff-to-youth ratio standards as indicated by our national accrediting agency: the American Camp Association (ACA).
+Camp runs weekly from June 2 - August 8.
+Camp is closed on weekends, June 19th, and July 4th.

 Caterpillars Age 5

-Sprouts Age 6

-Trees ~~~~~~~~ Ages 7-8
+Trees Ages 6-7

-Fish Ages 9-10
+Fish Ages 8-10

-Whales 1 Ages 11-13
+Whales 7 Ages 11-13

-Camp Sessions

-Camp runs weekly from June 3 - August 9.
-Camp is closed on weekends, June 19th, July 4th and 5th.

-ARRIVAL AND DEPARTURE
+ARRIVAL &

+CHECK-IN AND CHECK OUT

-Check-In and Check-Out Camp Fireweed's designated Check-In/Check-Out locaiton is in the first parking lot on the right down University Drive.
+Camp Fireweed's designated Check-In/Check-Out location is in the first parking lot on the right down University Drive.
 Follow the signs to the check-in/check-out area.
 See map on page 5.

-Drop-offs after 9:00am, or pickups before 4:30pm, will be made with Camp Leadership near the entrance to Moseley Sports Center.
+Drop-offs after 8:30am, or pickups before 4:30pm, will be made with Camp Leadership near the entrance to Moseley Sports Center.
 We ask that parents adhere to the regular Camp Schedule to avoid disrupting program.

+ARRIVAL AT CAMP

-Arrival at Camp Earliest check-in time is 7:30am.
+Earliest check-in time is 7:30am.
 You will need to check your child in every day.
 Drive your camper(s) to the check-in area, where you will be assisted by Camp Staff.
 Staff will take this time to familiarize adults with the area, and address any outstanding needs, such as medication or paperwork.

+DEPARTURE FROM CAMP

-Departure from Camp You must present Valid ID every day before Camp Fire can release your child.
+You must present Valid ID every day before Camp Fire can release your child.
 Campers will be walked to their pick up.
 Drive slowly and watch carefully for children.
 The latest time for pick up is 5:30pm.
 A late fee of \$15 per child, per 15 minutes, will be added to all pick-ups after 5:30pm.

+TRANSPORT CHANGES

-Transport Changes To change your child's transportation arrangement or to leave camp early, speak with Camp Leadership Staff in advance.
+To change your child's transportation arrangement or to leave camp early, speak with Camp Leadership Staff in advance.
 Any changes or emergencies in camper drop-off or pick-up times will be communicated via the Camp Fire office to phone numbers listed on registration forms.

-CAMP FIREWEED MAP
+CAMP FIREWEED